harroopsra/wiki-fetch-tree/README.md

 This project finds the top n links for a given Wikipedia page 'Title' and recursively builds a general tree of adjustable depth d by finding the next n links for each link found.
 It then prints out the tree.

+The idea is to build little graphs to see relationships between different topics.

-Depth is currently set to 3, n_links are set to 2 (because it prints out a nicer tree and it gets quite ugly with anything more)
+Depth is currently set to 3, n_links are set to 2
 Currently this project ignores certain wikis if they start with a digit or start with a "/"
+Random is seeded at 1, we get max

 ### Examples
 So what the tree looks like for a title like ['Cool'](https://en.wikipedia.org/wiki/Cool) is: